Skip to content ↓

 Teacher of Science and Professional Mentor: Shreena Amrania

-Shreena graduated from Queen Mary University of London, with a BA in Geography where she based her dissertation on the architecture of schools and student identity.
-Her interest in teaching lead her to join a graduate programme and went on to complete her teacher training in Science at Springwest Academy.
+Shreena graduated from Queen Mary University of London, with a BA in Geography, where she based her dissertation on the architecture of schools and student identity.
+Her interest in teaching lead her to join a graduate programme, and she went on to complete her teacher training in Science at Springwest Academy.
 Here, she took on the role of KS3 Science Coordinator and taught both Science and Geography.

 Teacher of Science: Sukaina Hussein